TanStack/table/README.md

 ## Multi-Sort
 When clicking on a column header, hold shift to multi-sort!
 You can toggle `ascending` `descending` and `none` for multi-sort columns.
 Clicking on a header without holding shift will clear the multi-sort and replace it with the single sort of that column.
 It's quite handy!

+## Filtering
+Filtering can be enabled by setting the `showFilters` option on the table.

+If you don't want particular column to be filtered you can set the `hideFilter` option on the column.

+By default the table tries to filter by checking if the row's value starts with the filter text.
+The default method for filtering the table can be set with the table's `defaultFilterMethod` option.

+If you want to override a particular column's filtering method, you can set the `filterMethod` option on a column.

+See <a href="http://react-table.js.org/?selectedKind=2.%20Demos&selectedStory=Custom%20Filtering&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel" target="\_parent">Custom Filtering</a> demo for examples.

 ## Component Overrides
 Though we confidently stand by the markup and architecture behind it, `react-table` does offer the ability to change the core componentry it uses to render everything.
 You can extend or override these internal components by passing a react component to it's corresponding prop on either the global props or on a one-off basis like so: